Reading at Bredon Hill Academy 2022-23.

 · Develop Tutor Reading Programme during form time in all years;

-· Look to further develop reading provisions;
+· Look to further develop evidence-based reading provisions depending on needs of students;

 · Further develop staff engagement with reading for progress (CPD for teachers using academic reading/vocabulary) and reading for pleasure;